-- Removal of a subnet during server reconfiguration may cause renumbering of auto-generated subnet identifiers, as described in section Section 7.2.5. - Host reservation (static addresses) is not supported yet. - Full featured client classification is not supported yet. - BOOTP (RFC 951) is not supported.
+- Removal of a subnet during server reconfiguration may cause renumbering of auto-generated subnet identifiers, as described in section Section 7.2.6. - Host reservation (static addresses) is not supported yet. - Full featured client classification is not supported yet. - BOOTP (RFC 951) is not supported.
 This is a design choice.
 BOOTP support is not planned. - On Linux and BSD system families the DHCP messages are sent and received over the raw sockets (using LPF and BPF) and all packet headers (including data link layer, IP and UDP headers) are created and parsed by Kea, rather than the system kernel.
 Currently, Kea can only parse the data link layer headers with a format adhering to IEEE 802.3 standard and assumes this data link layer header format for all interfaces.
 Hence, Kea will fail to work on interfaces which use different data link layer header formats (e.g. Infiniband). - The DHCPv4 server does not verify that assigned address is unused.
-According to RFC 2131, the allocating server should verify that address is not used by sending ICMP echo request. - Address duplication report (DECLINE) is not supported yet. - The server doesn't act upon expired leases.
-In particular, when a lease expires, the server doesn't request the removal of the DNS records associated with it.
-Expired leases can be recycled.
+According to RFC 2131, the allocating server should verify that address is not used by sending ICMP echo request. - Address duplication report (DECLINE) is not supported yet.